 We have thus obtained a more general sufficient condition for flocking.
-We shall get another proof for this condition as a consequence of the general study of the behaviour of the system in the next subsection 2.4.1.
+We shall get another proof for this condition as a consequence of the general study of the behaviour of the system in the next subsection 5.1.

-Remark 2.11.
+Remark 4.5.
 In [DM09] another explicit expression for the expectation $\mathbb{E}(T'{\infty})$ corresponding to the continuous time birth and death process, is obtained.
-It is equal to the sum of the inverse of the elements of the spectrum, hence it is bounded by N times the inverse of the spectral gap. \Diamond
+It is equal to the sum of the inverse of the elements of the spectrum, hence it is bounded by N times the inverse of the spectral gap. \diamondsuit

-2.3.3.
+4.4.
 Numerical simulations.

-In that section we aim at illustrating the bounds proved in Corollaries 2.9 and 2.10.
+In that section we aim at illustrating the bounds proved in Corollaries 4.3 and 4.4.
 As they both only give an upper bound for the mean flocking time, our goal is to test if these bounds can be "optimal" or not.
 We therefore have carried out the following experiments, in one or two dimensions :